skykunnu/React-Projects/README.md

 ex- nodemon, ES-Lint & jest.

+# What is the difference between caret and tilde ?

+-> Caret(^)- It Updates on all the future minor/patch versions. ex:- (^1.2.3) will use releases from 1.2.3 to 2.0.0 (not including).

+-> tilde(~)- It will allow updates to the patch version only. ex:- (~1.2.3) will use releases from 1.2.3, 1.2.4, 1.2.5 but not 1.3.0.

 # Why vite?

 Vite is a modern frontend build tool that is much faster than webpack for creating react app.